 Dog’s Gotta Dog

 Besides health concerns, the distracting nature of having animals in the office is one of the biggest complaints.
 Barking or hyper dogs can break people’s concentration.
-If your dog is naturally vocal, they may prosper more in a space where they are allowed to be silly and goofy, or outdoors.
+If your dog is naturally vocal, they may prosper more in a space where they are allowed to be silly and goofy, or Dog Friendly Offices.